Double Dare (franchise): Merchandise and promotions

 Four collections of Double Dare highlights and special features were released on home video by Kids Klassics on October 1, 1988,— Double Dare: The Inside Scoop and Double Dare: The Messiest Moments.
 On October 17, 1989, a home party guide titled How to Throw a Double Dare Party was released by Elektra Video.
 Sony Wonder released Double Dare: Super Sloppiest Moments on May 31, 1994.

 Collections of episodes of the original Super Sloppy Double Dare and versions of Family Double Dare were made available for purchase via digital distribution on Amazon Prime Video and the iTunes Store throughout 2013.
 A DVD titled Nickelodeon Games and Sports: All-Star Collection, released by Nickelodeon for Amazon.com on April 27, 2015, features an episode of the original Super Sloppy Double Dare and Family Double Dare.
 Added at launch in August 2018, select episodes of Double Dare 2000 were available to view on the now defunct NickSplat channel on Otter Media's VRV streaming service.
 246 episodes from the first three years of the original Double Dare were added to the now defunct NickHits channel, available on Prime Video and Apple TV, in December 2019, and later added to Paramount+ (formerly CBS All Access) in January 2021.
 Recent versions were added to channels on Paramount Global's over-the-top streaming television service Pluto TV.

 Episodes of the 2018 version of Double Dare are available for purchase through many online video retailers, sold individually and in multi-episode volumes.
 The first season of the 2018 version was added to Paramount+ in March 2021, with the second season being added in December of that same year.
 In August 2018, a Double Dare game was released on Facebook Messenger, allowing users to play against friends or other Messenger users in a turn-based version of the program.

+In 2026, in commemoration of Double Dare's 40th anniversary, Summers announced that he would host an unofficial event at City Winery Philadelphia, titled Marc Summers & Friends' 40 Year Double Dare Reunion.
+The October 4, 2026 show would co-star announcer Harvey, assistant Russo (nee Marella), and several other stars and producers from the original show.
+Summers also promised to run through the audience of approximately 300 fans, looking for volunteers to help demonstrate some of the show's most popular physical challenges.
+When the show's limited capacity sold out, Summers announced that in lieu of additional live performances, the sole reunion event would be filmed for a limited-run pay-per-view stream, available through the event's website from October 31 through December 31 of that year.